justinhartman/BARE-coin/doc/README.md

-MonetaryUnit Core
+BARE Core
 =====================

 Setup
 ---------------------
-[MonetaryUnit Core](http://monetaryunit.org/wallet) is the original MonetaryUnit client and it builds the backbone of the network.
-However, it downloads and stores the entire history of MonetaryUnit transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[BARE Core](http://bare.org/wallet) is the original BARE client and it builds the backbone of the network.
+However, it downloads and stores the entire history of BARE transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run MonetaryUnit on your native platform.
+The following are some helpful notes on how to run BARE on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/monetaryunit-qt (GUI, 32-bit) or bin/32/monetaryunitd (headless, 32-bit)
+- bin/32/bare-qt (GUI, 32-bit) or bin/32/bared (headless, 32-bit)
-- bin/64/monetaryunit-qt (GUI, 64-bit) or bin/64/monetaryunitd (headless, 64-bit)
+- bin/64/bare-qt (GUI, 64-bit) or bin/64/bared (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run monetaryunit-qt.exe.
+Unpack the files into a directory, and then run bare-qt.exe.

 ### OSX

-Drag MonetaryUnit-Qt to your applications folder, and then run MonetaryUnit-Qt.
+Drag BARE-Qt to your applications folder, and then run BARE-Qt.

 ### Need Help?

-* See the documentation at the [MonetaryUnit Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [BARE Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [MonetaryUnit Forum](http://forum.monetaryunit.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [BARE Forum](http://forum.bare.org/).
-* Join one of our Slack groups [MonetaryUnit Slack Groups](https://monetaryunit.org/slack-logins/).
+* Join one of our Slack groups [BARE Slack Groups](https://bare.org/slack-logins/).
 * Join our Discord server [Discord Server](https://discord.gg/dTRhamf)

 Building
 ---------------------
-The following are developer notes on how to build MonetaryUnit on your native platform.
+The following are developer notes on how to build BARE on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)